deco3500-2017/packed-to-the-rafters/README.md

 | 5 | 16th October | 22nd October | Conference poster creation and finalising designs and documentation |
 | 6 | 23rd October | 27th October | Finalising product, preparing for presentation, product submission |

+## Showcase
+The showcase is now completed and so is our project.
+It was a great evening and TravelPack group pitched our product concept and prototype to numerous visiters and classmates.
+We had our posters, our web app, our video playing and a link for people to access the prototype on their own phones to try out.
+The group walked the people through the prototype and the concept of the application giving examples of when they might use each specific function.
+Overall our group recieved an extremely positve response and interest towards TravelPack.
+Many people claimed that this would have been great for them when they went travelling and they wished they had an app like this.
+There were stickers given to everyone that attended the event and our project recieved around 17 stickers which our group is very pleased with.

 # Tags
 `travel` `backpacker` `community` `active communities` `social` `awareness` `interaction` `shared-information-spaces` `social-translucence` `conversation`